 It looks like something you might put in a vol-au-vent

-Billy also has Royal Canin dried kitten food kibble – I was mixing this in with his wet food, just four or five bits of kibble.
+Billy also had Royal Canin dried kitten food kibble – I was mixing this in with his wet food, just four or five bits of kibble.

-I am also feeding the kibble to him as recall training treats in between meals.
+I was also feeding the kibble to him as recall training treats in between meals.
 Five or ten pieces a day.